quinny26/qt-php-mvc-jokes-2025-s1/ReadMe.md

 <a name="readme-top" id="readme-top"></a>
-# XXX SaaS Vanilla MVC YYYY SN
+# QT SaaS Vanilla MVC 2025 S1

 Base Code for a Vanilla PHP Micro-MVC Framework.